CSC-IU/Metasploit-Lab/README.md

 Metasploitable is a highly vulnerable OS made specifically to practice pentesting on!

 # Create the network
-To create the Docker network that will be used to allow connectivity between our containers:
+To create the Docker network named `vulnerable` that will be used to allow connectivity between our containers:
 ```bash
 sudo docker network create vulnerable --attachable --subnet 10.0.0.0/24
 ```